backstage/backstage/packages/core-components/api-report.md

 };

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "InfoCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function InfoCard(props: Props_16): JSX.Element;

-// Warning: (ae-missing-release-tag) "InfoCardClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type InfoCardClassKey =
   | 'noPadding'